akostrik/stage_telegram_python/README.md

 Your account should have acces to gpt-4 (a paying option)

+_Be very very careful not to publish your MongoDB connection string on the internet and not to transmit it to unfamiliar people_

 ### Telegram configuration

 [Get Telegram credentials api_id and api_hash ](https://my.telegram.org/auth)